wudse20/GroupAssigner/README.md

 # GroupAssigner
 A program that assigns people to different groups, based on their preferences.

+# Download
+The program can be downloaded by following this [link](https://www.skorup.se/download).
+This page is in swedish.

 # Versions
 Java: 16.0.1 <br>
 JUnit: 6.14.3 (maven: org.testng:testng:6.14.3)